-Enameled Steel and Cast Iron
+Fix Chips in an Enameled Steel and Cast Iron Bathtub

 Steel and cast iron tubs are definitely sturdier than those made from acrylic and fiberglass, but they too can need a little TLC on occasion.
 These tubs are also enshrined in a protective coating, but they're coated in enamel or porcelain rather than a gel coat.
 Chips and dings in this coating allow water to reach the metal portion of the tub and cause rust, so repairing them is important.
 If it's too late to prevent small rust spots, you can repair them using this method as well.

 To do so, you'll need a ceramic or enamel bathtub repair kit.
 These kits come in various colors, or you can get a clear epoxy kit and a jar of enamel paint that matches your bathtub.
 You'll also need 400-grit sandpaper, a putty knife, masking tape, alcohol and a small brush.

 Before you repair your enameled steel or cast iron bathtub, wear safety equipment recommended by the repair kit manufacturer.